Prague Taxis – Scary Stuff

 - Always check that the name of the taxi driver and the 40/28/6 tariff is clearly visible on the outside of the car.

 What are the Options?

 If you are already in the city then there are companies that I use which have English language options, online reservation via a webpage or an app.
 The one I recommend is AAA Taxi which is the biggest company in the city but to be frank, it’s also the easiest to deal with.
 If using the app or the webpage then all you have to know is the name of the streets for pick-up and drop-off and you’ll have pre-filled options.
 These methods will give you an approximate cost but you won’t know the arrival time of the taxi until you book.
 Note that the current taxi tariff is 40/28/6 which means CZK40 when you get in, CZK28 for each kilometre and CZK6 waiting time per minute.

 You can get a regular taxi from the airport and if you tell the dispatcher your destination you’ll get an accurate quote.
 Expect a transfer to the centre to be in the region of CZK600 but also check my Recommended Airport Transfer Service.

 Are there Uber Prague Taxis?

 Yes, Uber operates in Prague and I’ve recommended them to people who just need a quick point to point drop-off but be aware that many Uber services are small cars and not suitable for an airport transfer.
+I’ve now written an UBER Prague Taxi post.
 There’s also a local company called Liftago which operates the same location-based pre-costed service but if you are an existing Uber user then best stick with them.
-They cannot pick-up from the airport.

 What do I Normally Do?